willchan8/SendMo/README.md

 The technologies I used to build this app include: React, Redux, Webpack, HTML, CSS/Styled Components, and SynapseFI API.

-## Deployed Link
+## Notes

+- Implemented error handling on both client and server side.
+- Application is responsive on both smaller (mobile) and larger (desktop) screen sizes.
-Application was deployed on Heroku: [https://sendmoapp.herokuapp.com/](https://sendmoapp.herokuapp.com/)
+- Application deployed on Heroku: [https://sendmoapp.herokuapp.com/](https://sendmoapp.herokuapp.com/).